-Drop off using the "IN" and "OUT" driveways.
+Drop off: Using the "IN" and "OUT" driveways.
 Drivers should park, walk the child to their classroom, and promptly move their vehicle.

-Pick up

-Driver should park, pick up his/her child at the front door outside of school, and promptly leave for home.
+Pick up: Driver should park, pick up his/her child at the front door outside of school.

-Kindergarten (4 year olds) AM - Monday-FridayDrop off
+Kindergarten (4 year olds) AM - Monday-Friday

-Using the "IN" and "OUT" driveways.
+Drop off: Using the "IN" and "OUT" driveways.
 Drivers should park, walk the child to their classroom, and promptly move their vehicle.

-Pick up

-Driver should park, pick up his/her child at the front door outside of school, and promptly leave for home.
-DO NOT park in the no parking zones.
+Pick up: Driver should park, pick up his/her child at the front door outside of school.

+NOTE: DO NOT park in the no parking zones.

 SMSA provides a Before & After School Care Program.

 To use this service, children must be enrolled in SMSA and toilet trained.